thbl088/mrow_twitch_scripts/README.md

 !players squad to see the name and squad rank of everyone in your lobby (after the !players newGame)<br />
 !players squad to see the streamer squad (after the !players newGame)<br />
 !players fullReset (streamer) to reset all the .txt<br />
-!players cunthunt to get the name of a target in your lobby (after the !players newGame)<br />
+!players team to print all the name of the streamer team<br />

+# How to use encounter stats (v1.5.0 update)<br />
+Do win+r -> %appdata%/Streamlabs/Streamlabs Chatbot/Services/Scripts/playerInMyGame/StreamerStats.txt

+# Credits <br />
 Made by th_mrow (https://www.twitch.tv/th_mrow)<br />
 Do not modified and share without asking me<br />
 Do not download scripts of people you don't know and trust, that's easy to do a malware with that.<br />